gcpinckert/rb120_rb129/study_guide/interview_practice.md

 1. What is encapsulation in Ruby, and why does it matter?
 Demonstrate with code.
 [Example Answer](./example_code/encapsulation1.rb)
 2. What is polymorphism in Ruby?
 How do we implement it in code?
 [Example Answer](./example_code/polymorphism.rb)
 3. How do we control access to methods in Ruby?
 [Example Answer](./example_code/method_access_control.rb)
 4. How does inheritance work in Ruby?
 When would inheritance be appropriate?
+[Example Answer](./example_code/inheritance.rb)
 5. What are getter and setter methods in Ruby?
 How do we create them?
+[Example Answer](./example_code/g_s1.rb)
 6. What is the difference between instance methods and class methods?
+[Example Answer](./example_code/class_instance_methods.rb)
 7. What is `self`?
 Demonstrate how it is used.
 8. What are modules?
 When is it appropriate to use them?
 9. What is the `attr_accessor` method, and why wouldn’t we want to just add `attr_accessor` methods for every instance variable in our class?
 Give an example.